acgimael/2048/README.md

 ./2048
 ```

-The game depends on ncurses, and has been tested on the Fedora 25 with
+The game depends on ncurses, and has been tested on Fedora 25 with the
-the following:
+following:

 - gcc 6.3.1
 - gnu make 4.1